 Not all LVP is created equal.
 The term "waterproof" is used loosely in flooring marketing, and it's worth understanding what it actually means for a product's construction.

 Some lower-cost vinyl products use a wood-plastic composite (WPC) or stone-plastic composite (SPC) core.
 These are more rigid and generally better-performing, but they vary in true waterproofing.
-Look specifically for products labeled "100% waterproof" with a PVC core, not just "water-resistant."
+Look for products with a PVC core rather than a wood-fiber or composite core — but understand that the installation details matter just as much as the product spec.

 What to ask when shopping: "Is the core 100% PVC?" and "Is this rated for bathroom installation?"
 Any reputable flooring store should be able to answer both without hesitation.